-Please raise your hand if you’ve ever panicked when your boss asked the question how many items are Out of Stock from Made to Stock list?
-Or How many items we are carrying too much excess stock?
-And it is not unusual that your boss wants this information in next 5 minutes!
+Please raise your hand if you’ve ever panicked when your boss asked how many items are Out of Stock from Made to Stocklist.
+Or How many things are we carrying too much excess stock?
+And it is not unusual that your boss wants this information in the next 5 minutes!
 This is where inventory management and control report comes into play.

-Just to clear one point from start, I am not talking about inventory management and control reporting system from warehouse physical inventory control perspective but I am talking about inventory management and control report from a planning/management perspective.
+Just to clear one point from start, I am not talking about inventory management and control reporting systems from warehouse physical inventory control perspective, but I am talking about inventory management and control reports from a planning/management perspective.

 It is very possible that you already have some kind of ERP generated report or Excel report which gives you your stock out information.
 Or many be you need to pull together 2 or 3 different reports and vlooks to come up with the Excess Inventory Report which is developed by a clever planner in Microsoft Access and if he leaves or goes on holiday then no one knows how to fix any Access query links!

 You can also benefit by getting Excess and Obsolete Inventory Policy Guide

 Well, there’s good news: creating such an inventory management and control report doesn’t have to be that daunting.
 With the right template and data tools at your disposal, you could easily create an engaging, visual control — all without fancy inventory programs, huge budgets, or blue analytics guys!

 Download this free Microsoft Excel template, and we’ll walk through how to use it right now in this very blog post.
 When we’re done you’ll know exactly how to create a stunning visual inventory management and control report that I have successfully used and deployed in many different plants, and seen quick benefits such as:

 - Reduction of stock out and its related cost.